sudocrystal/switch-nodes/README.md

 # switch-nodes

-Write a method `switchPairs` that switches the order of two specific nodes in a linked list.
+Write a method `switchNodes` that switches the order of two specific nodes in a linked list.
 You may assume that both values exist in the list.

 For example, if the list initially stores these values:

 [3, 7, 4, 9, 8, 12]

-After the call `switchPairs(7,8)` the result should be:
+After the call `switchNodes(7,8)` the result should be:

 [3, 8, 4, 9, 7, 12]